NixOS/nix.dev/source/tutorials/module-system/module-system.md

 `lib.concatStringsSep " "` is then used to join each list element from the value of `config.requestParams` into a single string, with the list elements of `requestParams` separated by a space character.

-The result of this represents the list of command line arguments to pass to the `map` script.
+The result of this represents the list of command line arguments to pass to the `./map` script.

 ## Conditional Definitions